ankitNegiDev/Cloud-Drive-Project-Frontend/notes/projectThinking.md

 ## Auth context

 * now we will setup the auth context with a provider so that we can have user info in a centeralized store and any component needed it -- they can access it directly..

+---

+## Setup for context

+* first create a folder inside src -- as context and inside it -- create  a file authContext.jsx
+* then wrap the app component with authprovider - since we are using the custom provider so we will wrap our app component with it -- but if we are not using any custom provider then we can use AuthContext.provider for wrapping our app component.